dreicke/iSR_Grav/user/pages/02.home/default.md

 	<div id="letter-header">
 		<h1>Welcome</h1>
 		<p class="author">by Hal Varian</p>
-		<p class="bio">Chief Technologist at Google and First Dean of UC Berkeley's School of Information</p>
+		<p class="bio">Chief Economist at Google and First Dean of UC Berkeley's School of Information</p>
 	</div>
 	<p class="letter">Berkeley's School of Information was born in 1995 and it will turn 21 this year.
 In the next few years, a number of iSchools will also come of age.
 They are no longer adolescents: they are now officially grown ups.</p>
 	<p class="letter">The same is true of the Web.
 What was once a geeky curiosity has now been firmly established as one of the most important technologies ever created.</p>